openhatch/oh-mainline/docs/contributor/login_team_agreement.rst

 monitoring-private list, but you should not share them (because sharing session IDs can permit people to impersonate users).

-You will not use OpenHatch Servers in a manner which constitutes net abuse.
+You will not use OpenHatch servers in a manner which constitutes net abuse.

-You will not allow any bot net or other criminal infiltration of the OpenHatch Servers through carelessness or abuse, to the best of your ability.
+You will not allow any bot net or other criminal infiltration of the OpenHatch servers through carelessness or abuse, to the best of your ability.
 If you think you found or created a security hole, you will tell Asheesh.
 He promises to be nice to you in his acknowledgment of the issue.